 However, I was distracted with the idea of endings and for years wanted to investigate it.
 Finally, I got the opportunity to do so and started digging around in it.
 A fascinating subject that I had to share, and eventually feeling that the mode of that sharing had to be a book.
 The funny thing about being dyslexics attempting to write a book is the assumption we find it harder than anyone else.
 The key to writing a good book is having a good idea and being desperate to tell everyone.
 The best books are not because the author knows the difference between ‘where’ and ‘were’ – which I still have to work out.
 Writing a book is a creative act and requires a creative approach.
 Yes, you might well need a good editor, but you would need that anyway.

-After the book, telling the story of Ends now means I need to be on stage sharing it at conferences and events.
-Which leads me to Leaders in Change.
-An event you should sign up for by the way and listen to the story of Ends.
-It's very inspiring.
+After the book, telling the story of Ends now means I need to be on stage sharing it at conferences and events – including Leaders in Change.

 What advice would you give to yourself when you were just starting out?